 You’re able to choose which currency you’d like to accrue.
 However, note that the only frequent flyer miles you can earn are American Airlines AAdvantage miles.

-Up to this point, you’ve only been able to earn 1 AAdvantage mile for every dollar in your account.
-Now, with the increase in interest rates, you’re able to earn 1.2 AAdvantage miles per dollar in the account.
+Up until May 2023, you could only earn 1.2x AAdvantage miles for every dollar in your account.
+Then, with the increase in interest rates, you were able to earn 1.5x and 2x AAdvantage miles per dollar in the account.
+With the latest increase, the Bask Mileage Savings Account awards 2.5x AAdvantage miles for each dollar saved annually.

 You earn miles on a monthly basis based on the daily balance averages.
 Bask Bank provides the following example:

-If you have $60,000 in your account in January of a given year, you’ll earn 6,116 AAdvantage miles.
-This is calculated by taking $60,000, multiplying that by 1.2 miles per dollar, divided by 365 days in a year, and finally multiplied by 31 days in a month.
+- If you have $100,000 in your account in January of a given year, you’ll earn 21,232 AAdvantage miles in January.
+This is calculated by taking $100,000, multiplying that by 2.5x miles per dollar, dividing by 365 days in a year, and finally multiplying by 31 days in a month.

-Because the miles earned are based on the actual calendar days in a month, you’ll earn fewer miles in February because it has fewer days (you’d earn 5,524 miles that month).
-If you were to keep $60,000 in your account as an average balance over the course of a year, you’d earn 72,000 miles.
+- Because the miles earned are based on the actual calendar days in a month, you’ll earn fewer miles in February because it has fewer days.

 This is a considerable amount of miles.
 However, of course, you’ll have to consider whether the cash interest rate is more valuable than the miles themselves.
-If you earn 72,000 miles a year, these could be used for approximately 3 one-way domestic first class tickets, 1.5 one-way trips in business class to Europe, or 1 one-way business class ticket to Australia.
+If you earn 250,000+ AAdvantage miles per year, these could be used for approximately 2 round-trip international business class tickets or 1 round-trip business class ticket to Australia — and you’d still have about 90,000 miles left over.

-Each of those trips, if purchased with cash, can be in the thousands of dollars, which is well more than the interest you’d earn on any money banked in your account.
+Each of those trips, if purchased with cash, can be worth thousands of dollars — way more than the interest you’d earn on any money banked in your account.

 Hot Tip: Take a look at all of the best ways to redeem AAdvantage miles for maximum value!

-Putting money in a bank account that earns airline miles instead of traditional interest isn’t for everyone, but for those who feel they can get value from AAdvantage miles, the increased earning rate of 1.2 miles per dollar is certainly well worth considering.
+Putting money in a bank account that earns airline miles instead of traditional interest certainly isn’t for everyone.
+But for those who feel they can get value from AAdvantage miles, the increased earning rate of 2.5x miles per dollar is certainly worth considering.